-The Neighbourhood Plan area comprises of the villages of Silkstone and Silkstone Common and their surrounding rural context.
+The Neighbourhood Plan area comprises of the villages of Silkstone and Silkstone Common and their surrounding rural context within the Silkstone Parish.
 In order to influence the design of future housing around the main settlement areas, this document will predominantly be focussed on the extent of the villages and their more immediate surroundings.